sdlins/screen-brightness/README.md

 3. Move `bright` to your path: `sudo mv path/to/bright /usr/local/bin`

 **IMPORTANT!**
-You must execute `sudo chmod 0646 /sys/class/backlight/intel_backlight/brightness` so that you can use this script without super user privileges.
+You must execute `sudo chmod o+w /sys/class/backlight/intel_backlight/brightness` so that you can use this script without super user privileges.

 ## How to use